nzilbb/spanishphonology/README.md

 # spanishphonology
-Rule-based phonemic transcription of Spanish words, ported to Java and Javascript from spanish-pronunciation-rules-php
+Rule-based phonemic transcription of Spanish words.

+This is a port to Javascript and Java of (https://github.com/easypronunciation/spanish-pronunciation-rules-php)